poshAJ/PoshToolbox/docs/Join-File.md

 ## OUTPUTS

-### PSObject
+### System.IO.FileInfo

-Returns a result object for each specified folder.
+Returns a FileInfo object for each joined file.

 ## NOTES